gamejolt/doc-game-api/v1.2/construction.md

 If you want to send in more than one request at the same time, you need to batch your requests into one URL.
 Because the URL sent in can become quite big, the entire requests get send via POST data.

+For more information on the batch request, visit the [batch information page](/batch/index.md).

 ### Main URL construction

 When using the batch requests, you are calling the `batch` request of the API.